UCLA-VAST/openhw-2025-SAT-FPGA/README.md

 ```

 -To verify our solver, the SAT instance needed to match other solvers.
 Therefore, you must know beforehand if it is SAT(1) or UNSAT(0).
 -Note that our solver may not be able to solve the instance due to running out of on-chip memory during the solving process.
+-The maximum supported instance size is 32,768 variables and 131,072 clauses.